Forrestfield suburb profile

 Forrestfield rental market trends

-The rental market in Forrestfield has experienced moderate growth, with house rents increasing 8.3% over the past year to $650 per week.
-However, there has been no change in unit rents, which remain at $0, indicating a potential lack of available units.
-Forrestfield continues to attract interest due to its affordability and proximity to key amenities, making it a viable option for renters seeking value.
+The rental market in Forrestfield has experienced moderate growth, with house rents increasing by 6.3% over the past year to $670 per week.
+However, there is no data available for unit rents, indicating a potential lack of supply or demand in this segment.
+Forrestfield continues to attract interest due to its strategic location and ongoing development projects.

 Suburbs near Forrestfield